ChristopherGawdzik/WavePortal/README.md

 <br>
 Step 3: Setup your password and proceed by clicking "Create" to have a wallet.
 <br>
 Step 4: You will then see 12 words which is considered your "seed phrase" make sure to securely save this phrase with whatever method you wish.
+This is the way to get back into your account if you ever forget your password.
+However, other people may use it to get in your wallet as well so be sure to store it safely.
 <br>
-Step 5:
+Step 5: Once your phrase is secure click "I've copied it somewhere safe" and you will be taken into your metamask wallet.